-The annular space is the ring-shaped gap between an inner and an outer component—for example between the borehole wall and the inserted element, between segment lining and ground, or between a core drill hole and a pipe penetration.
+The annular space is the ring-shaped gap between an inner and an outer component – for example between the borehole wall and the inserted element, between segmental lining and ground, or between a core drill hole and a pipe penetration.
 In demolition, deconstruction, rock and tunnel construction as well as in strip-out, the annular space may look inconspicuous, yet it governs the tightness, load transfer and feasibility of many operations.
-For methods using stone and concrete splitters and for selective deconstruction with concrete demolition shears, understanding the annular space is central: It influences crack propagation, the effectiveness of the intervention and the surface quality—from the controlled fracturing effect of hydraulic splitting to clean separation at embedded components.
+Also termed the annulus or annular gap, it affects hydraulic pathways, acoustic decoupling and dimensional tolerances in execution.
+For methods using stone and concrete splitters and for selective deconstruction with concrete demolition shears, understanding the annular space is central: It influences crack propagation, the effectiveness of the intervention and the surface quality – from the controlled fracturing effect of hydraulic splitting to clean separation at embedded components.

 Annular space refers to the circumferential gap between an inner body and an outer boundary.
 Typical examples are the casing gap between borehole wall and inserted tool, the space between segmental lining and the surrounding ground in tunnel construction, or the ring-shaped joint between a core bore and the penetrating pipe.
 The annular space can remain open, be deliberately ventilated, sealed, or filled with mortar or injection materials.
-Its width, uniformity and roughness influence flows, pressure conditions, the adhesion of backfill materials, acoustic and thermal separation, and—in concrete and natural stone—the crack propagation during mechanical processing.
+In practice, the radial annulus width is the half difference between outer and inner diameters and commonly ranges from fractions of a millimeter to several centimeters depending on the task.
+Its width, uniformity and roughness influence flows, pressure conditions, the adhesion of backfill materials, acoustic and thermal separation, and – in concrete and natural stone – the crack propagation during mechanical processing.
+In specialist language, the terms annular space, ring gap and annulus are used synonymously.

 Tasks and functions of the annular space